 - 1 1/2 cups of coconut or almond milk

 - 4 drops of OOOFlavors Rye Bread Extract (Optional)

 - Grease a 9x5 loaf pan and line it with parchment paper.
 Leave an overhang of about 2 inches to be able to lift the loaf out of the pan once fully baked.

 - Melt the butter or coconut oil and allow to cool.
-Note if using coconut oil, use refined that has a neutral taste.
+Note: If using coconut oil, use refined oil that has a neutral taste.

 - Next, add the eggs one at a time, and beat with the electric mixer on the low setting being sure to mix well between each addition.

 - Then, add the coconut or almond milk, the cooled melted butter or coconut oil, and apple cider vinegar.
 If using the gluten-free rye bread extract, add it at this time.